emanfeah/library-api-twaq/README.md

-this is API library use class componenet
+this is API library use func componenet